Stand-Up Comedy Training FAQs

 8. Integrity

-If you are skeptical, good, come to our free intro and ask away!
+If you are skeptical, good, come to our free Intro and ask away!

-1. It's a safe place to suck and no one with a club or work will get a horrible first impression about your awkward new talent phase that will ruin your chance for work in a locale for years..
+1. It's a safe place to suck, and no one with a club or work will get a horrible first impression about your awkward new talent phase that will ruin your chance for work in a locale for years.

 3. No one will illegally steal your material or post it online.

-6. You aren't killing business in legitimate bars and clubs, causing their audiences to flee and ruining peoples opinion of stand up. : )
+6. You aren't killing business in legitimate bars and clubs, causing their audiences to flee and ruining people's opinion of stand-up. : )

-Don’t I just need stage time to become a comedian?
+Don't I need stage time to become a comedian?

 I write material, memorize it, and then perform.
 What else is there?